Los Nombres / 7 Nombres / Willie and the Nombres / Pacesetters

-Latino-American bands were common in the Los Angeles area in the mid 60s.
-Taking a cue from bands like Thee Midnighters, and later, El Chicano, a group of high school students of Latino ethnicity in Lorain formed the Nombres.
-Lorain has had a large Hispanic community going back to the 1950s and the Nombres were the younger generation's way of expressing their cultural influences.
+Latino-American rock-n-roll was coming sound in the late 1960s, especially from Los Angeles.
+In Lorain, a group of high school students of Puerto Rican ethnicity in Lorain formed the Nombres.
+Lorain has had a large Puetro Rican/ Latino community going back to the early 1900s and the Nombres were the younger generation's way of expressing their cultural influences with the teen band trend.

-The core members of the Nombres included Willie Marquez (lead vocals) and Pepe Rivera.
+The core members of the Nombres included Willie Marquez (lead vocals) and Jose "Pepe" Rivera (guitar).
 The band (which was also listed at least on record as the Seven Nombres, and Willie and the Nombres) lasted from the late 1960s until the 1980s, releasing several 45s and an LP, almost all of which were self promoted.
+Nelson Marquez, Willie's younger brother,was the drummer, along with Richard Velasquez (guitar and keyboards).
+At one time in the early 1980s it was claimed they had over 20 members!

 Listen People / Full Of Love (Day-Wood 701, Boddie 7016) 1970 credited to the 7 Nombres